ross-newman/dont_panic/README.md

 Inital implementation did not use the express framework again due to lack of familiarity.
 Prototyping the code using http-server was more familiar and could be switched out later.
 Getting the MongoDB API functioning was deemed the highest priority so this was the feature that I focused on first.

 Some importance was placed on the front end.
 Bootstrap was used to provide a simple clean interface and to present the clean table or results post search.

+## Notes
+There are a couple of vars that change the behaviuor of the server there are :
+* DEBUG - enable debug logging (DEBUG=0)
+* SECURE - create https encrypted server (SECURE=1)
+> NOTE : A test certificate and key is provided for the purposes of testing but is not from a recogniced certificate authority.
+Create your own certiicated for testing in Cygwin using the command 'openssl req -newkey rsa:2048 -nodes -keyout domain.key -x509 -days 365 -out domain.crt'.
+In production this will need to be replaced.